-X-ray Fluorescence (XRF) is a technique which probes the elemental composition of a material.
+X-ray Fluorescence (XRF) is a technique that probes the elemental composition of a material.
 In this interview, Bruce Scruggs, from EDAX talks to AZoM about the XLNCE SMX product line and its capabilities for performing XRF measurements in a process control environment.

 Please give our readers an overview of EDAX’s products for Process Metrology.